 To create a cross-tab report, select at least three fields you want to appear in the report, and then select where each field goes.
 A row field is one that has each different value appear in a row in the report.
 A column field is one that has each different value appear in a column in the report.
 A data field is one that's summarized and placed in the cells at the intersection of rows and columns.

 Here are some notes about how cross-tabs work:

 You can have more than one row field.
 For example, you may want sales by country, and within country, by state.
 Choose both the country and state fields, and select country as the first row field and state as the second.
 The report shows each state in each country, with subtotals for each country.

 You can specify how the data field is summarized.
-For numeric fields, the default is to sum the values, but you can use another type of summarization, such as average, or even no summarization at all, which means individual values are charted rather than summarized values.
+For numeric fields, the default is to sum the values, but you can use another type of summarization, such as average.
 For all other types of fields, you can only have it count the number of values.